 Mitigation for removal of a native tree species under a Type II permit requires replanting with a native tree species.
-The species of the native mitigation tree must be selected from Appendix 55.02-1 Native Mitigation Tree List.
+The species of the native mitigation tree must be selected from the Native Tree Mitigation List for Type II Tree Removal.
 If you are not removing a native tree, the species of the mitigation tree is generally the applicant’s choice; however, a condition of approval specifying a specific mitigation species type can be required for Type II permits if significant trees are removed.
 Additionally, Invasive Trees cannot be used as mitigation trees.
 Other resources for picking out your mitigation tree include Right Tree in the Right Place and the Tree Mitigation Handout.

 Yes, you can trim portions of the tree that hang on to your property; however, you must obtain permission from your neighbor to trim portions of the tree on your neighbor’s property.
 Normal pruning and maintenance of trees does not require a permit.
 Topping, removing 50% or more of the tree, or damage to a tree resulting in its death are all considered removal and can be subject to code enforcement without a permit.
 If you want to apply to remove a tree that straddles a property line, the tree removal application must be signed by both property owners.

 - The applicant submits their application to the City and posts a public notice sign of the pending tree removal application on the property.
 The City posts the application on the Pending Type II Permit Applications page and emails a notice of the application to the neighborhood association in which the site is located.

 - A 14-day comment period starts from the date of the posting of the public notice.